Limonia acidissima: Taxonomy

 A number of other species formerly included in the genus are now treated in the related genera Atalantia, Citropsis, Citrus, Glycosmis, Luvunga, Murraya, Micromelum, Naringi, Pamburus, Pleiospermium, Severinia, Skimmia, Swinglea, and Triphasia.

 Distribution

 Limonia acidissima is native to India (including the Andaman Islands), Bangladesh, and Sri Lanka.
 The species has also been introduced to Indochina and Malesia.

 Uses

 The fruit is used to make a fruit juice with astringent properties and jams.
 Ripe fruit can be used as pickle (mashed with green chili pepper, sugar and salt only).

-Another species of this fruits are considered auspicious to be offered to Shiva and Ganesha in pujas.
-A majority of Hindu temples will have a sacred tree within its compound and is known as the Sthala Vriksha.
+In some parts of India, mainly Gujarat, the fruit pulp is used to make chutney, which is then used as a main condiment in and on top of meals, especially in winter.

+In Tamil Nadu, the wood apple is ubiquitous, the ripe fruit is eaten mixed with sugar or other sweetener.
+The name of the wood apple (vilam) is used as the canonical example of a two-syllable prosodic foot in traditional Tamil song.

 In Myanmar, the wood is used to make the distinctive local face cream thanaka.